CALL US TODAY (574) 971-1815

 Dietary Guidelines for Americans 2020-2025

-This includes making half your plate of food each meal, fruits & vegetables.
-This incorporates fiber into the diet to help with gut health (more on the gut-brain connection & pain in future blog posts).
 Another aspect of MyPlate is it suggests having protein at every meal.
 Athletes require more protein than the average sedentary person to help build & recuperate muscle used during exercise.
 It’s recommended that athletes eat 1-2 grams of protein per kilogram of body weight (2.2 kilograms in 1 pound).
 This number can fluctuate depending on how active you are.
-Some high-intensity athletes, like professionals, can require up to 3 grams of protein per kilogram of body weight!
+Some high intensity athletes, like professionals, can require up to 3 grams of protein per kilogram of body weight!
 An example calculation, to help you calculate the protein you need, can be found below for a 70kg female who is a recreational runner who does 5 & 10Ks:

-70kg body weight1.5g protein/kg body weight =105g protein/day
+70kg body weight x 1.5g protein/kg body weight = 105g protein/day

 Miller states, “It’s hard for someone to eat even 100 grams of protein per day.
 So that is my initial recommendation when I start working with clients.”
-As a high-performing athlete, it’s usually recommended you eat more than 100 grams of protein per day, but if you are not already eating enough protein, start with small goals to reach 100 grams per day & work up from there.
+As a high performing athlete, it’s usually recommended you eat more than 100 grams of protein per day, but if you are not already eating enough protein, start with small goals to reach 100 grams per day & work up from there.

 When choosing protein choices, it’s important to choose lean proteins & proteins with healthy fat.
 There are 3 kinds of fat you need to be most aware of; saturated fat, unsaturated fat, & trans fat.
 Trans & saturated fats are known to be BAD fats & unsaturated fats are known to be GOOD fats.
 A list of kinds of these fats are found below in Table 2: